-For activities with a recurring agreement with Council, for example sporting clubs and building leases, a Single-use Packaging and Materials Avoidance Plan will be required to be completed by relevant stakeholders, with guidance from Council's Resource Recovery staff.
-This Plan will require approval and review and assist organisations to transition away from single-use packaging within the applicable timeframe.
+For activities with a recurring agreement with Council, for example sporting clubs and building leases, a Single-use Packaging and Materials Avoidance Plan will be required to be completed by relevant stakeholders, with guidance from Council staff.
+This Plan will assist organisations to transition away from single-use packaging within the applicable timeframe, as specified in Section 7: Implementation Plan of the Policy.

-In areas outside of Council's direct control, such as private businesses, Council will encourage and support the use of reusables in place of single-use materials through engagement, education, incentives, and guidelines.
+In areas outside of Council's direct control, such as private businesses, Council will continue to encourage and support the use of reusables in place of single-use materials through engagement, education, incentives, and guidelines.

-3.3 Single-use packaging and materials not permitted to be procured, used, sold or distributed
+3.3 Single-use materials not permitted to be procured, used, sold or distributed